aadi1405/gotyourback/README.md

 A repo where I keep adding content [mainly resources] which may help students pursue their masters program! :)

+Make sure to start your application and create your login, this allows you to see the requirements and prepare.

 # GRE Prep
+[GRE has been made optional/not required in several universities for different programs, make sure to check the university requirements]
 GRE scores are used by admissions or fellowship panels to supplement your undergraduate records, recommendation letters and other qualifications for graduate-level study.
 They provide schools with a common measure for comparison.
 [According to ETS]
 ## Books:
 -[To Learn: Princeton Review SAT Premium Prep 2022](/https://www.amazon.com/Princeton-Review-Premium-Prep-2022/dp/0525570446/ref=asc_df_0525570446/?tag=hyprod-20&linkCode=df0&hvadid=508996137250&hvpos=&hvnetw=g&hvrand=6591930968690678943&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9003541&hvtargid=pla-1209949639860&psc=1)\